tanvir-a0/trackers/README.md

 ## Quickstart

-With a modular design, `trackers` lets you combine object detectors from different libraries (such as `ultralytics`, `inference`, `mmdetection`, or `transformers`) with the tracker of your choice.
+With a modular design, `trackers` lets you combine object detectors from different libraries with the tracker of your choice.
 Here's how you can use `SORTTracker` with various detectors:

 ```python
 import supervision as sv